-Rule 1514.
+Rule 15.
 Continuances and Relief from Orders

 - A. The deadlines and timelines established in these Rules are for the purpose of expediting the Hearing process as quickly as reasonably possible in order to give certainty to the Applicant in the retirement process.
 Therefore, delays, continuances, or relief should be granted for documented good cause (as defined hereafter) and any delay should be the absolute shortest necessary under the circumstances.
-If the Hearing Officer believes the request is primarily for the purpose of delay or caused by inattention or lack of preparation of a Party, the request will be denied. - B. Upon the request of a Party, and until the matter is referred to the Board, the Hearing Officer may has authority to amend or continue the time periods set forth in these rules one (1) time, but only for good cause shown by the Party seeking the delay. - C. Good cause for purposes of this Rule will be only for the following reasons: - The discovery of relevant evidence that, in the exercise of reasonable diligence, could not have been previously produced (in which case there will only be one continuance permitted for each request); - 2.
-The need to engage in further discovery, obtain rebuttal medical evidence, or depose or cross-examine a Medical Witness (in which case there will only be one continuance permitted for each request), as set forth under Rule 1110.I; or
+If the Hearing Officer believes the request is primarily for the purpose of delay or caused by inattention or lack of preparation of a Party, the request will be denied. - B. Upon the request of a Party, the Hearing Officer may amend or continue the time periods set forth in these rules one (1) time, but only for good cause shown by the Party seeking the delay. - C. Good cause for purposes of this Rule will be only for the following reasons: